-I am open to partnering with organizations to design mission-aligned practices that reduce stress and promote thriving at work, in community, and at home.
+I am open to partnering with Executives and/or their organizations to design mission-aligned practices that reduce stress and promote thriving at work, in community, and at home.

 Dr. Melba Nicholson Sullivan is a licensed clinical-community psychologist committed to promoting individual and collective resilience.
 Her clients are big thinkers, dreamers, and decision makers who sometimes find themselves held back by painful experiences of the past.
 Dr. Nicholson Sullivan treats old wounds with curiosity, creativity, and compassion, creating an opportunity for clients to move with greater freedom into their bright future.

 Many of Dr. Nicholson Sullivan’s clients navigate feelings of stress, anxiety, and depression that have become overwhelming, and impact how they show up at work and in relationships.
 She works with clients to explore core beliefs about themselves, others, and the systems they exist within, co-creating practical strategies tailored to each client and their life journey.